Find Cheap Auto Insurance Quotes in Your Area

 The reason why insurance is higher for a person under 25 is because younger drivers are statistically more likely to get into an accident than older drivers — so they're riskier for companies to insure.
 As young drivers get older, the risk they pose to insurers decreases, and insurers reflect this decrease in lowered premiums.

-What age does car insurance go down for males vs. females?
+What age does car insurance go down for male vs female drivers?

 Your car insurance does go down after you turn 25, but not as much as it does on other birthdays.
 However, unless you live in a state where insurers can't factor gender into insurance rates, one significant change does occur at age 25: the difference between what male and female drivers pay for car insurance.
 Car insurance goes down for males by 12% at age 25, whereas it goes down for females by 9%.